MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 Steam & GOG API:
 ------
-The Doom 3 BFG Edition GPL Source Code release does not include functionality for integrating with Steam.
-This includes roaming profiles, achievements, leaderboards, matchmaking, the overlay, or any other Steam features.
+The Doom BFA Edition GPL Source Code release does include functionality for integrating with Steam & Discord through Open Platform Api.
+This includes only achievements and the overlay.

 Bink: